Eva Wei-Lyn Loh

 Eva Loh has experience working with children with communication, speech-language and literacy difficulties.
 Specifically, Eva’s passion and area of interest has been in early intervention with children with special needs, including autism, down syndrome, cerebral palsy, intellectual disability and developmental delay.

 Eva was awarded full scholarship in 1999 by Singapore National Council of Social Service to pursue Speech Pathology at the University of Queensland in Australia.
 Graduated with First Class Honours in Bachelor of Speech Pathology in 2003, Eva has since then began her career as a Speech Therapist in the social service sector – where she previously worked in a multidisciplinary team as a speech therapist at Cerebral Palsy Centre (Singapore), as well as an independent speech therapist at Movement for the Intellectually Disabled of Singapore (e.g., Yio Chu Kang Gardens School, and Lee Kong Chian Gardens School).

+Eva held leadership role where she headed the Speech Therapy Team at MINDS.
 Eva also had experience working in private practice in Australia.
 Through her early years of a practising clinician, Eva pro-actively kept abreast with extensive and evidence-based certification training to be able to better cater to needs of her clientele with the most up-to-date knowledge and skills.
 In addition to being trained in Bobath Neurodevelopmental Treatment, Eva is certified in It Takes Two to Talk, Target Word, Learning Language and Loving It, and Teacher Talk Hanen Programs to be able to conduct comprehensive training for parents and teachers-educators.

 In 2010, with her pioneering spirit, Eva successfully delivered and completed the first-ever in Singapore Learning Language and Loving It Hanen Program (a comprehensive training program for educators/teachers) for staff at Lee Kong Chian Gardens School (as on The Hanen Centre records).

-Eva is also certified to provide More Than Words and TalkAbility Hanen Programs for parents of children with Autism Spectrum Disorder.
+Eva is certified to provide More Than Words and TalkAbility Hanen Programs for parents of children with Autism Spectrum Disorder.
 In 2016, Eva further attended accreditation training at the Westmead Children’s Hospital at Sydney to be a Certified Practitioner in the Westmead Feelings Program (an evidence-based emotion-based social skills program) for children with autism and mild intellectual disability.

 Eva is, in fact, also Singapore’s first qualified Key Word Sign (Australia) Presenter to be able to conduct Key Word Sign training to parents-caregivers and professionals (including teachers, therapists).
 As a clinician who uses Key Word Sign actively in her work, Eva recognises the benefits and potential in use of Key Word Sign and Gesture as a viable mode of communication for children with complex communication needs.